Met office predicts dry weather

-Mainly dry and partly cloudy weather is expected in most parts of the country during next twelve hours.
+Rain-wind and thunderstorm is likely at isolated places in northeastern Balochistan, most parts of Punjab, Khyber Pakhtunkhwa, Gilgit-Baltistan and Kashmir during next twelve hours.

-However, rain with wind-thunderstorm is expected north Balochistan, Khyber Pakhtunkhwa, upper, central Punjab Kashmir and Gilgit-Baltistan.

 Temperature of some major cities recorded this morning:

-Islamabad twelve degree centigrade, Lahore sixteen, Karachi, twenty-four, Peshawar eighteen, Quetta ten, Gilgit and Muzaffarabad thirteen and Murree four degree centigrade.
+Islamabad twelve degree centigrade, Lahore seventeen, Karachi twenty-three, Peshawar fifteen, Quetta fourteen, Gilgit ten, Murree five and Muzaffarabad eleven degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cloudy weather with chances of rain-wind and thunderstorm is expected in Srinagar, Leh, Pulwama, Anantnag, Shopian and Baramulla while partly cloudy in Jammu.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-wind and thunderstorm is expected in Srinagar, Jammu, Pulwama and Shopian while partly cloudy in Leh, Anantnag and Baramulla.

 Temperature recorded this morning:

-Srinagar, Anantnag, Shopian and Baramulla four degree centigrade, Jammu twelve, Leh minus one and Pulwama three degree centigrade.
+Srinagar, Pulwama, Shopian and Baramulla four degree centigrade, Jammu eleven, Leh minus five and Anantnag five degree centigrade.